-Since reports of child sex abuse in football were made public, more and more victims are coming forward.
+Since reports of child sex abuse in football were made public in 2016, more and more victims are coming forward.
 So far, over 300 ex-footballers have come forward, reporting traumatic incidents taking place during their younger years.

 Since the scandal was revealed, at least 83 potential suspects have been identified and, in London alone, more than 100 allegations have been made.
 As a result of this, helplines and support organisations have been set up to help those affected – the NSPCC helpline received 860 calls in the first week and three weeks later, more than 1,700 calls have been made.

 Is counselling an option?

 One former footballer has spoken openly about how counselling helped him cope and how this part of his journey has given him the confidence to talk about his experience.

 Keeping the abuse quiet for so many years can have a lasting effect on the victim.
 As an adult survivor, feelings of shame, guilt and anger can surface, which when untreated, can lead to mental health concerns, such as anxiety and depression.